This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 For details on how to color gumpaste, see my blog post “How to Color Gum Paste on a Budget Like an Expert.”

-Now, I’m going to use a very small piece of gumpaste paste to cover the hook I’ve made on the wire, which in turn will make a nice little pad for the inside of the flower.
+Now, I’m going to use a tiny piece of gumpaste paste to cover the hook I’ve made on the wire, which in turn will make a nice little pad for the inside of the flower.

 Keep any gumpaste you are not working with covered at all times.
 I’m using cling film/plastic wrap because it sticks together and stops air from drying the gumpaste.
 You can use any plastic to cover the paste as long as it’s airtight and prevents the air from getting to the paste.
-Air is kept from the paste because if it dries, it will be unusable.
+Air is kept from the paste because it will be unusable if it dries.

 Now I’m shaping the paste around the hook, then making it as flat as I can along the back of the hook.
 Refer to Video at 00:53

-It needs to dry for a while, so I’m using one I made earlier to do the next stage of my bud.
+It needs to dry for a while, so I’m using one I made earlier to do my bud’s next stage.

 I’m using a small rose petal cutter approximately 1½”/2 cm across for the next part of the bud.